-Our proof of Quine's conjecture 3 substantiates Quine's original thought about the relationship between many-sorted logic and single-sorted logic.
+Our proof of Quine's conjecture 2 substantiates Quine's original thought about the relationship between many-sorted logic and single-sorted logic.
 It captures a precise sense in which single-sorted logic has exactly the same expressive power as (finitely) many-sorted logic.

-And in addition to making this relationship precise, our results provide a reason to prefer Morita equivalence over definitional equivalence.
-If one follows Glymour (1970, 1977, 1980) in taking definitional equivalence as the standard for theoretical equivalence, then one cannot recover any sense in which Quine's conjecture is true.
-If one wants to substantiate Quine's conjecture, one needs to move to Morita equivalence.
+In capturing this relationship, our results provide a reason to prefer Morita equivalence over definitional equivalence.
+The original motivation for taking definitional equivalence as the standard for theoretical equivalence is intuitive: Definitional equivalence captures a sense in which two theories are intertranslatable.
+If T_1 and T_2 are definitionally equivalent, then there are two precise ways to translate between the theories.